ADULTS

 Chapel | 10am

-This is a weekly opportunity to gather as a community in between services and reflect on various topics that will change over the course of the fall.
+This is a weekly opportunity to gather as a community in between services and reflect on various topics that will lean into the scriptures of the Advent season.

 Women's Studies